 As independent researchers working together, we pursue a diverse, integrated program of health economics, services, policy and ethics research.
 Our goal is to excel at research and scholarship in these fields as they relate to cancer, to make advances informed by an interdisciplinary perspective, and to produce innovations in theory and practice.

-ARCC’s research is organized under five themes:
+ARCC’s research is organized under four themes:

 Health Technology Assessment